greaterthan/aws-deploy/NOTES.md

 * Download cobudget ot the AWS server
 * Check which port Puma is using when in production mode
 * Set nginx to redirect to puma
+* Save /etc/nginx/nginx.conf and the custom site file

 ## SSH config